Eluinhost/TeamspeakAuth/README.md

         host: localhost             # The address of the database server
         port: 3306                  # The port of the database
         database: authentication            # The database to use
-        minecraft_table: minecraft_codes    # The table name for the minecraft codes
-        teamspeak_table: teamspeak_codes    # The table name for the teamspeak codes
         username: ""                # The username to login to the database
         password: ""                # The password to use
       minecraft: